 - Painful urination, called dysuria, in the absence of infection (a symptom of carcinoma in situ)

-All three of these symptoms are common and have many benign causes, but warrant complete and appropriate investigation to rule out urinary tract malignancy.
+All three of these bladder cancer symptoms are common and have many benign causes, but warrant complete and appropriate investigation to rule out urinary tract malignancy.

 Diagnosis of bladder cancer

-Initially, analysis of a urine sample should be undertaken by voided urinary cytology or VUC, which involves collecting a urine specimen and examining it under the microscope for cancer cells.
+Initially, to bladder cancer diagnosis comprises of an analysis of a urine sample should be undertaken by voided urinary cytology or VUC, which involves collecting a urine specimen and examining it under the microscope for cancer cells.